 We step into this story, not at the beginning, but after several days of ups and downs.
-This evening as planned, Jim and Elaine sit down after dinner to do some online research.
+As planned, Jim and Elaine sit down after dinner to search online for information about their destination city.
 Feeling excited and a little overwhelmed, Elaine is finding it difficult to concentrate.
-Jim pats Elaine's hand and gently reassures her.
-“Every day families like ours move overseas” he says.
+Jim reassures her gently, saying “Every day families like ours move overseas.”

-Jim’s employer has been talking about an opportunity to develop new markets for some time, but when the offer finally came through, to his surprise Jim felt awkwardly unprepared.
-The Company quickly stepped in and began organising all aspects of the relocation.
-Jim and Elaine were put in touch with representatives from appropriate agencies, and soon their life began to take on a new shape.
+Jim’s employer has been talking about opportunities to develop new markets for some time, but when the offer finally came through, to his surprise Jim felt awkwardly unprepared for a move.
+The Company quickly stepped in and began organising the relocation.
+Jim and Elaine were introduced to specialist agents and companies, and soon their life took on a new shape.

 Sam and Sally have already started to pack their belongings.
-This evening however, they are caught up in the moment and enjoying just being kids.
-Leaving their schools and friends behind is a big deal, but they aren’t afraid of what the future holds, not as long as Striker is with them.
+Leaving their schools and friends behind is a big deal, but they aren’t afraid of what the future holds, just as long as Striker is there with them.

-What does the future hold for Jim, Elaine, Sam and Sally?
+What does the future hold for this family?

-We can guess that moving overseas is likely to be an exciting and life-changing experience.
-That doesn’t mean that it's going to happen on its own.
+Moving overseas is an exciting and life-changing experience.
+Even so, it isn't going to happen on its own.
 Guaranteeing a positive experience for the whole family while living overseas will take more than just the right documents and a set of flight tickets.
 This type of change requires a lot of prior planning and a lot of research.

 Have a plan

 It’s important to do your research before moving overseas.
 Picking up your life and moving abroad can expose you to experiences and opportunities that would never have been achievable if you stayed put.
-You should conduct in-depth research about how to move abroad, the country, and city you want to settle down in.
-You will also want to discover schools and what they offer.
-Search for a local community of Expats and use them for help and advice; they will become an invaluable source of support, now and in the future.
+You should conduct in-depth research about the country and city that will be your new home.
+You will want to discover schools and what they offer in terms of curriculum and activites.
+Search for a local community of Expats and use them for help and advice; they are a valuable source of support, for now and for the future.

 Even if everything is taken care of and your new city is not too challenging; even if you made a perfect plan, you will need one more thing - the right attitude.
 Approaching this journey, with a positive frame of mind can become the stuff that that builds lifelong memories.